-I shall first address Teo's submissions on what he termed the "intelligence factor", 132 as it disclosed a defence which cut across all charges preferred against him.
-In short, Teo contended that he helped Liang obtain a Special Pass not for any gratification, but to instead obtain information from her on behalf of ICA.
-133
+69 I shall first address Teo's submissions on what he termed the "intelligence factor",133 as it disclosed a defence which cut across all charges preferred against him.
+In short, Teo contended that he helped Liang obtain a Special Pass not for any gratification, but to instead obtain information from her on behalf of ICA.134

-Specifically, Teo asserted that he arranged for Liang and Cheng to be issued Special Passes as part of a quid pro quo, through which Teo could obtain "information and intelligence" which he could either "pass to the Intelligence Unit" or utilise in the course of his work at WASP.134 While Teo acknowledged that he was no longer in ICA Intelligence Operations when he came to know Liang and Cheng, Teo maintained that it was acceptable for him to maintain
+Specifically, Teo asserted that he helped Liang and Cheng obtain their Special Passes as part of a quid pro quo, through which Teo could obtain "information and intelligence" which he could either "pass to the Intelligence Unit" or utilise in the course of his work at WASP.135 While Teo acknowledged that he was no longer in ICA Intelligence Operations when he came to know Liang and Cheng, Teo maintained that it was acceptable for him to maintain informants,136 and that he anticipated being posted back to Intelligence Operations in the future.137 To corroborate his account, Teo pointed to Liang's testimony on the stand,138 as well as certain WeChat exchanges between himself and Liang,139 which demonstrated that Liang had in fact provided him with information on other immigration offenders and the smuggling of contraband cigarettes.